Russell-Waterhouse/blog/content/post/one_language_challenge_update_jan.md

 I'm sticking with it for now, but the PDF writer is an exploration for work, so I might do that in some other language.
-From the very beginning, I've said that I would exclude "any exploration work I’m doing that will help my day job." from this challenge, and it might be time to ring that bell for PDF while I finish up my core library of data structures.
+From the very beginning, I've said that I would exclude "any exploration work I'm doing that will help my day job." from this challenge, and it might be time to ring that bell for PDF while I finish up my core library of data structures.